Chiffon Dior: Well hello there Sutton! How are you doing today gurl?

 SLS: Well I get it… there’s a slew of new baby drag queens who will work for a cheaper rate.
 And that sucks for the girls getting let go.
 But they need to be mad at the venue, not RuPaul’s Drag Race.
 As a new queen, I’ve always worried that people would look at me as a joke, but that’s my own insecurity.
 It drives me to put on the best damn show I can and to continue to learn more and more about the art of drag.

 CD: What do you think your personal style of drag brings the scene that is unique?

 SLS: I’m a bit of a vintage vixen, I love an old school look.
 And sometimes I like to wear something hip, cool, and “with it” (Is that what the kids say?) as if I were Amy Poehler in Mean Girls.
 “I’m not like a regular mom, I’m a cool mom.”
 I also focus a lot on musical theatre, whether I’m spoofing it or performing it legit.
 It’s my background and my strength.
 It’s in my name, so you know what you’re going to get.

 CD: Where did your love of the theatre come from?

 SLS: My parents were both involved with community theatre and would drag me to rehearsals when I was a kid, so I grew up with it.
 My mom choreographed a production of “The Music Man” and cast me as Winthrop, the little lisping boy, when I was just 5 years old.
-M dad, being a fairly conservative republican, would play show tunes in the house all the time and his favorite musical (get ready for this) is “La Cage Aux Folles“.
+My dad, being a fairly conservative Republican, would play show tunes in the house all the time and his favorite musical (get ready for this) is “La Cage Aux Folles“.
 He loves me, loves what I do as Sutton Lee and he completely supports my drag career.
 I was lucky to have been born with such supportive (though occasionally wacky) parents.